-The superhero God is unjust, untrustworthy, unintelligent 0
+The superhero God is unjust, untrustworthy, unintelligent 1

 … which was, until the last century, the source of America’s and the Western world’s moral values.

 To the extent that it was, much injustice resulted.
-Fortunately there were also laws which in many codes, some much older than the Books of Moses, distinguished crimes from accident.
+Fortunately there were also laws which in many codes, some much older than the Books of Moses, distinguished crime from accident.

 This principle is repeated over and over in the Bible’s first five books (the Torah), the source of all biblical laws.
 This repetition strongly indicates how seriously the Bible takes this issue.